OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 ### Resources NOT version controlled by config-as-code

-The config-as-code feature will not manage several Octopus Deploy resources.
-At the moment, there are no plans to include these resources.
-Those resources are:
+The config-as-code feature manages project-level resources.
+However, it is worth explicitly mentioning some things that are **not included**:

 - Infrastructure
     - Environments